sencha/gxt-demo-projects/gxt-theme-40x/README.md

-# Basic GXT Project with a Theme
+# Simple GXT application with Theme module
 This is a very basic GXT project with a theme module.

 ## Requirements